 In case trays are jammed, some techniques can be employed to free them from the frames.
 The simplest starts with using a high-powered water jet or compresses air.

 While this technique works well for simple detritus problems, when there is a rust problem, spraying some oil into the joint between the frame and tray can at times free-up the tray.

-There're also manhole cover lifting machines that are much better at lifting heavy or jammed covers.
+There're also manhole cover lifting machines that are much better at lifting heavy or jammed lids.
 These devices can be hired, if necessary, and work well in most cases.